Goziechukwu/muse_school/README.md

 - click on a course to read the full description of the course.
 - view the courses by level, as shown on the navigation link of the homepage ("Harmonic Beginnings, "Melodic Journeys", or "Symphonic Mastery")
 - view courses by ratings, prices or categories
+- view the reviews made on products(courses)
-- make a contact request by filling in a contact form.
+- make a contact request by filling out a contact form.
+- view a list of instructors and their biographies

 ### Registered Users